miurahr/tmpotter/DEVELOP.md

 ----------------------------

 Some developers use JetBrains IntelliJ IDEA for the project.
+The project includes IDEA project files.

+We use NetBeans Matisse GUI designer for UI design.
+It is because Matisse is a de-facto tool for Java UI design and it does not require additional library.
+You are encouraged to install Gradle Plugin for NetBeans.

 We use Gradle build system for most interoperability and flexibility between development environmental diversity.

 Merging
 ----------------------------